CBIIT/cadsr-tools/cde-xml-dwnld/readme.txt

-This is Maven springboot command line utility to generate XML CDE Released dump with CDE XML Download format.
+This is Maven spring boot command line utility (CommandLineRunner) to generate XML CDE Released dump with CDE XML Download format.

 To package:
 >mvn clean package
-It creates springboot cdereleased-1.0.1.jar which includes all dependencies.
+It creates spring boot cde-xml-dwnld-1.0.0.jar which includes all dependencies.

 Environment required:
 db_credential